Arabic, Chinese, French, German, Hebrew, Japanese, Latin, or Spanish?

 - Does a language connect with my other interests or hobbies?
 A soccer player might want to learn Spanish, French, or German; a fan of anime may want to learn Japanese, etc.

 - Am I considering a career in the health professions?
-Spanish may be useful?
+Spanish or Arabic may be useful.

-- Would I like to learn a less commonly taught language, thus gaining a unique skill (Chinese, Japanese, or Latin)?
+- Would I like to learn a less commonly taught language, thus gaining a unique skill (Arabic, Chinese, Hebrew, Japanese, or a classical language like Latin)?

 - Am I involved in choir or orchestra, and could German or Latin benefit me?